Noosa was declared a UNESCO Biosphere Reserve in 2007 and the biosphere recognition was reconfirmed in 2018. But what is a biosphere?

 The definition of a biosphere, is an internationally designated and protected area that demonstrates a balanced relationship between people and nature.

-There are 669 biosphere reserves in 120 countries.
-Noosa is one of only two in Queensland, along with the neighbouring Great Sandy Biosphere Reserve - they are the only two adjoining Biosphere Reserves in the world.
+There are 748 biosphere reserves in 134 countries.
+Noosa is one of only three in Queensland, along with the neighbouring Great Sandy and the Sunshine Coast Biosphere Reserves - the only three adjoining Biosphere Reserves in the world.

 The Noosa community has a long and proud history of nurturing the region's environment that is rich in natural beauty, biodiversity in native animal and plant species, and cultural heritage - the very definition of a biosphere!